eqv/hexslides/README.md

 * Typically you will store all elements of a single animation in one svg and use one `\slide` command to generate a slide from this.
 However, you can easily split larger animation across multiple svg files or `\slide` commands.
 This is helpfull to maintain easy editing (changing frame numbers can be hard for animations with many steps).
+* layers starting with `__` are not exported.
+You can use this to create a backdrop that contains the theme.
+That way you know exactly what your slide will look like in the final version.
 * Links to inkscape tutorials

 Install